Penalties for Lying to the Authorities in Singapore

 - Annoying any person; or

-- Doing or omitting to do anything that a public servant would otherwise do or omit to do.
+- Doing or omitting to do anything that the public servant would otherwise do or omit to do (including causing the public servant to expend resources inefficiently).

 In November 2019, Fredy Kosman Kwee, who was unhappy with the lack of attention from his boyfriend, made three separate phone calls to the police and accused his partner of drugging and raping him.